mklymslt/intunemapscore/README.md

 4. creates/updates a map of Cloudflare [Cloudflare DeviceID : s2s_score] stored in KV

-The Custom Service provider check consumes the s2s_score is applied to polices and allows or blocks traffic based on the score threshold
+The Custom Service provider check consumes the s2s_score and is applied to Cloudflare polices.
+As an example can allow or block traffic to an App or URL based on the score threshold

 **Intune paraameter**